rlucente-se-jboss/intranet-test-certs/README.md

 All generated certificate files and private key entries will be in the directory where this command was run.

+You can optionally revoke the client certificate via a CRL using:

+    ./07-revoke-client.sh

 Your web server or application server will need to import the following files into a keystore: